suvrat-joshi/Mininet-Implementation-of-Cristian-s-Algorithm/README.md

   $mininet@mininet-vm:∼$.
 ```

 We will be needing an X server and a SSH client.
 X server is necessary inorder to assign IP to the host and SSH client is necessary for making a remote connection which in our case is accessing virtual machine from host machine (Windows).
-We have used Xming as X server and PuTTy as SSH client.
+We have used <b>Xming</b> as X server and <b>PuTTy</b> as SSH client.
 Firstly we need to run xming which once run can be seen on the notiﬁcation panel of the taskbar.
 Now in the virtual console of the virtual machine i.e.

 ```sh
   mininet@mininet-vm:∼$ sudo ifconﬁg -a